 Dividend policy We do not expect to pay any dividends or other distributions on our common shares in the foreseeable future.
 We currently intend to retain future earnings.
 See information in this prospectus for a discussion of factors to consider carefully before deciding to invest in our common shares.

 "Dividend Policy."

-Risk factors You should read the "Risk Factors" section of this prospectus and the other
+Risk factorsYou should read the "Risk Factors" section of this prospectus and the other

-Proposed listing We have applied to have our common shares listed on The Nasdaq Capital Market.
+Listing We have received approval for listing our common shares on The Nasdaq Capital

+Market.